Skip to main content

 No specific or recommended undergraduate major required

 • The degree may be in the discipline of the applicant's choosing, as long as required premedical coursework has been completed.
-The UUSOM recommends that students choose a major field for which they have enthusiasm and interest.
+The SFESOM recommends that students choose a major field for which they have enthusiasm and interest.

 GPA - MCAT MATRIX